Society for the Prevention of Cruelty to Animals (Hong Kong): Mission

 The society's mission is "to curb cruelty to animals, to protect their health and welfare, to prevent cruelty and through education, to inspire in the community a deep respect for life so that all living creatures may live together in harmony."

 Current structure

-The society is run by an executive committee elected by members who provide veterinary services and fund-raising programmes to support the organisation economically.
+The society is run by an executive committee elected by members who provide veterinary services and fund-raising programs to support the organization economically.

 The current president of The SPCA (HK) is the former TVB actress, Gigi Fu (傅明憲).
 The patron of the society is the wife of Hong Kong's former chief executive CY Leung, Mrs. Regina Leung.

 The SPCA (HK)'s headquarters is in Wan Chai at Hong Kong Island.
-Other SPCA (HK) centres are located in Pok Fu Lam, Ho Man Tin, Mong Kok, Sai Kung, Cheung Chau, Mui Wo and Hang Hau to provide veterinary and homing services for animals in need.
+Other SPCA (HK) centers are located in Pok Fu Lam, Ho Man Tin, Mong Kok, Sai Kung, Cheung Chau, Mui Wo and Hang Hau to provide veterinary and homing services for animals in need.